svanikss/FlairYourPostBot/README.md

 # FlairYourPostBot

-A reddit bot to remind users to flair their post created by /u/kooldawgstar on reddit

 # Features

 1) Posts are now removed after 3 minutes and user is sent pm to flair their post.
 View pm [here](http://imgur.com/a/ggXHH).